starandtina/starandtina.github.io/_posts/2015-01-28-essential-javascript-links.md

 * [HTML5 Game Development Newsletter](http://gamedevjsweekly.com/): Weekly newsletter
 about HTML5 Game Development.
 * [Offline First Reader](http://offlinefirst.org/): We live in a disconnected & battery powered world, but our technology and best practices are a leftover from the always connected & steadily powered past.

-This website is starting a discussion about mobile first app development that goes beyond shrinking content to phone and tablet screen sizes.

 # Awesomeness